-When it comes to finding the best school holiday activities in Sydney, we have you covered.
+When it comes to finding the best school holiday activities in Sydney this summer, we have you covered.
 It can be tough for parents to continually come up with school holiday ideas with everything else we have to do as parents and sometimes even getting out of the house can be a struggle!
-So leave the school holiday fun to us and you just chose what works best for you and your family.
+So leave the December & January school holiday fun to us and you just chose which of these top school holiday activities works best for you and your family.
+There is tonnes of Sydney things to do in the school holidays!
+Keep reading!

-Sydney is a wonderfully diverse and vibrant city in New South Wales, with a range of winter school holiday activities on offer, from shows to museum to days out for the whole family.
+Sydney is a wonderfully diverse and vibrant city in New South Wales, with a range of school holiday activities on offer, from theatre shows to museums to days out and school holiday events for the whole family.
 Sydney locals are incredibly lucky to have both the ocean and the mountains on our doorstep and with so many things to do in school holidays in Sydney, we really are spoiled for choice.

-Kids school holiday activities don’t have to be a chore, you can stay at home (check out our stay at home ideas included below) or check out the latest kids movies out now or plan for a BIG day out.
+Kids school holiday activities don’t have to be a chore, you can stay at home (check out our stay at home ideas included below) or check out the latest kids movies out now or plan for a BIG day out with our list of ‘the BEST .’What’s On’ these school holidays in Sydney.
 So no matter the weather, you will find something to entertain children of all ages with our list of school holiday activities in Sydney.

-We have compiled the complete guide to the best school holiday activities in Sydney over the June/July winter school holidays to help make your life so much easier!
+We have compiled the complete guide to the best school holiday activities in Sydney over the school holidays to help make your life so much easier!
+Whether you are looking for school holiday activities in the Eastern suburbs or the Northern beaches, we have listed our top kids activities across your local area as well as the Sydney CBD.

-Fun things to do for the Sydney school holidays
+Fun things to do for the Sydney school summer holidays 2023

 We have broken our list of Sydney school holiday activities into sections to help you: